 All collections you wish to synchronize with Ditto must exist within MongoDB before setting up the connector.
 Each of these synchronized collections must have changeStreamPreAndPostImages set to true.
 This setting allows the connector to ensure causal consistency between both systems, and the connector will not start if this is not set for all collections.

 When creating new collections, pass changeStreamPreAndPostImages: true to your creation command.
 For pre-existing collections, you can modify this configuration using collMod.
+See Enable Change Stream Pre and Post Images.
+For example, to edit an existing collection called orders, you can run the following command:

 If you are using pre-existing collections, existing data in these collections will not be synchronized unless they are modified after the connector has been setup.